Type 2 Diabetes: Non-Insulin Pharmacotherapy

 cost Therapy that fits with daily routine

-• Green = twice daily or less administration
+• Green = once daily or less administration

 • Yellow = ranges from once daily to 3+ daily